 Place halved tomatoes, whole peeled garlic cloves and thyme sprigs on a rack set in a roasting tray.
 Sprinkle with sugar and sea salt.
 Bake for one hour.

 Roughly chop the baked tomatoes and garlic and add the tomato, garlic and any captured juices to the onion.
-Reduce heat to low and stir gently for five minutes until the tomato is warmed through.
+Reduce heat to low and stir gently for 5 minutes until the tomato is warmed through.

 Drain all but half a cup of water from the pasta and add the hot spaghetti and water to the tomato.
 Toss well to combine and season to taste with black pepper.
 Serve with parmesan on the side.